Row Level Security

 - ☐ Use View Permissions As to simulate each role and at least one real user

-- ☐ Confirm that field-level rules hide or mask sensitive fields correctly
+- ☐ Confirm that field-level rules in step 4 hide or mask sensitive fields correctly

 - ☐ If exposing the table over the Domain API, also enable Allow RLS Permission for API Access on the Users table and configure Who can use this API?